Arts & Culture

 No one knew he was there at the time; not the bar’s owner, who had run home to put his daughter to bed; not the bartender, who likely sold the drink to Jagger’s handler (and ersatz photographer); not the half dozen patrons who sat mere feet away from one of the planet’s most famous people.

-In the nearly two decades since co-owner Brian Wilson opened the Thirsty Beaver with his brother, Mark, the best month they ever had was the one following Jagger’s candid photo.
+In the fourteen years since co-owner Brian Wilson opened the Thirsty Beaver with his brother, Mark, the best month they ever had was the one following Jagger’s candid photo.
 And to this day, almost six months later, the effects of one rock star enjoying one beer at this diminutive joint are still bolstering the Beaver’s till.
 “People come here straight from the airport,” Wilson says.
 “They order one drink and buy ten T-shirts.”

 Jagger’s, however, is just one of the two photos that Wilson thinks best represent the spirit of his bar.
 The other most often elicits comparisons to the Pixar movie Up.